hdumcke/linorobot2_hoverboard/doc/source/raspi.rst

 Installation
 ------------

-To simplify the installation of the Raspberry Pi we provide a cloid-init based installation procedure.
+To simplify the installation of the Raspberry Pi we provide a cloud-init based installation procedure.

 Prepare a SD card with Ubuntu 22.04